mormegil-cz/vrvideoplayer/README.md

 - Flat FOV – for normal (non-VR) video
 - 180° equirectangular – equirectangular VR video with 180° field of view
 - 360° equirectangular – equirectangular VR video with full 360° field of view
-- 180° panorama – Flat panoramatic video with 180° field of view
+- 180° panorama – flat panoramatic video with 180° field of view
-- 360° panorama – Flat panoramatic video with full 360° field of view
+- 360° panorama – flat panoramatic video with full 360° field of view

 By clicking the cross icon in the opposite corner, you can close the application.

 By tapping the display, you can seek forward (on the right-hand side of the screen) or backward (on the left-hand side of the screen).

-In the VR view, you you can activate (or deactivate) VR controls by looking up; these allow you to control the playback, raise or lower the volume, re-center the VR view, etc.
+In the VR view, you can activate (or deactivate) VR controls by looking up; these allow you to control the playback, raise or lower the volume, re-center the VR view, etc.

 Attribution
 -----------